How do I view and sort discussion replies as a student?

 You can also search for discussion replies and copy a direct link to a discussion reply.

 Note: If your discussion looks different than what is displayed in this lesson, your instructor may be using Discussions Redesign in your course.
 Learn how to view and sort discussion replies in Discussions Redesign.

 In a discussion, you have several options to view and sort discussions.
 Use the search field to search for replies or specific authors.
 To filter by unread replies, click the Unread button .
 You can also collapse and expand all discussion replies.

 To subscribe to a discussion, click the Subscribe button .
-Subscribing to a discussion allows you to follow the discussion and receive notifications as set in your notification preferences.
+Subscribing to a discussion allows you to follow the discussion and receive notifications as set in your notification settings.
 You are automatically subscribed to any discussions you reply to.
 When you create a discussion in a group—or in a course if you have permission—you are also automatically subscribed to the discussion.
 If you are subscribed, the button will have a green background.
 To unsubscribe, click the Subscribe button and the background will turn gray.

 To open options for the discussion, click the Options button .
 Options allows you to mark all existing posts (replies) as read.
 If your discussion is graded, you can view the rubric for the discussion, if any.

 You can view how many unread and replies are in a thread .
 The number on the left indicates unread replies, while the number on the right indicates the total number of replies.

 If your discussion is a graded discussion, you can view the discussion the same way as regular discussions.
 However, you can view the number of points the discussion is worth , and if there is a due date .
 The Options button will show the rubric for the graded discussion, if any.